 Sarabia's practice, like that of a faithful chronicler's, confronts us with truthful, albeit difficult, realities.
 In his work common stories of the hopeful migrant, the student activist, the successful entrepreneur, the narco, and righteous politician are problematized and presented from multiple perspectives.
 What emerges is a set of contradictions that speak to the best and worst of our habits--reminding us that often, the world we refute, is one we are complicit in making.

-Eduardo Sarabia: Drifting on a Dream is organized by The Mistake Room and curated by Cesar Garcia, TMR Executive & Artistic Director, with Kris Kuramitsu, TMR Head of Program, and Nicolas Orozco-Valdivia, Curatorial Intern.
+Eduardo Sarabia: Drifting on a Dream is organized by The Mistake Room and curated by Cesar Garcia, TMR's Executive and Artistic Director, with Nicolas Orozco-Valdivia, TMR Curatorial Assistant.